dotnet/docs/docs/core/testing/unit-testing-mstest-sdk.md

 You can set the profile using the property `TestingExtensionsProfile` to one of the following 3 profiles:

-- `None` - no extension is added,
+- `Default` - Enables the recommended extensions for this version of MSTest.SDK.
+This is the default when the property is not set explicitly.
-- `Default` - the default profile when none is explicitly set.
-Depending on the version of the SDK, the recommended list of extensions.
+- `None` - No extensions are enabled.
-- `AllMicrosoft` - enable all extensions shipped by Microsoft (including extensions with a restrictive license).
+- `AllMicrosoft` - Enable all extensions shipped by Microsoft (including extensions with a restrictive license).

 Here is a full example, using the `None` profile: